-- Wash and thoroughly dry cauliflower, then remove all greens and cut into 4 even sections (see photo).
+- Wash and thoroughly dry cauliflower, then remove all greens.

-- With a box grater, cut the cauliflower into large chunks and use the medium-sized holes (see photo – the side commonly used to grate cheese), to grate into “rice.”
-If using a food processor, cut into small pieces and use the grater attachment, to grate the cauliflower into the size of rice, leaving any large, tough stems behind.
+- If using a box grater, cut the cauliflower into large chunks and use the medium-sized holes (see photo – the side commonly used to grate cheese), to grate into “rice.”
+If using a food processor, cut into small pieces and use the grater attachment to grate the cauliflower into “rice.”

-- Once you have your cauliflower rice, it’s easy to cook!
+- Once you have your cauliflower rice, it’s easy to cook (or enjoy raw)!
 Simply sauté in a large skillet over medium heat in 1 Tbsp oil.
 Cover with a lid so the cauliflower steams and becomes more tender.
 Cook for a total of 5-8 minutes, then season as desired (such as with soy sauce or salt and pepper).

-- Use cauliflower rice in recipes that call for rice, such as stir fries, fesenjan, or fried rice!
+- Use cauliflower rice in recipes that call for rice, such as stir fries or fried rice!
 Store leftovers in the refrigerator up to 5 days.
 Store uncooked cauliflower rice in the freezer up to 1 month.

 *Nutrition information is a rough estimate calculated without oil or seasonings.